 It's not easy to pass these tests and you will need to sign up with a driving instructor training organisation for professional training.
 The costs of training can vary from one organisation to another.
 Amongst the most expensive is Red Driving School.
 Other well known Instructor trainers are LDC Instructor Training and BSM.
 There are also many good local instructor trainers, so it's worth shopping around.

 Most driving instructor training organisations run a trainee scheme where, once you've passed the first two exams, you can work as a driving instructor while you get experience to help you pass the third exam.
 Once you have qualified you are free to either continue with the driving school that you trained with or set up on your own or find an alternative driving school franchise.

 You cannot work as an independent driving instructor until you are fully qualified.

-Driving schools do not employ driving instructors in the normal sense of the word.
+Driving schools do not offer salaried driving instructor jobs in the normal sense of the word.
 What they offer is a driving school franchise, where you are effectively self-employed.
 As such you are responsible for tax, NI contributions etc and there are no paid holidays or sick leave.